hua-mike/cp255-project/docs/index.md

 ![](images/hi-inj-no-cw.png)

 Equity Priority Community is a designation created by the Metropolitan Transportation Commission (MTC), the regional planning agency for the SF Bay Area, to identify areas that have historically marginalized and underserved groups.
 Many SF and regional agencies use the Equity Priority Community framework to help prioritize transportation investments.
 MTC's GitHub page contains [details on the Equity Priority Community definition](https://bayareametro.github.io/Spatial-Analysis-Mapping-Projects/Project-Documentation/Equity-Priority-Communities/).
+The map below shows Equity Priority Communities published by the San Francisco County Transportation Authority (SFCTA), which builds upon the MTC definition by defining communities at the more granular Census block group scale.

 ![](images/epc.png)

-Overlaying the high injury network and Equity Priority Communities can help narrow down which missing crosswalks should be prioritized by the city.
+Overlaying the high injury network and Equity Priority Communities will narrow down the list of missing crosswalks that should be prioritized by the city.
 The dots shown here are all missing crosswalks that are on the high injury network and within an Equity Priority Community

 ![](images/no-cw-on-injnet-epc.png)